bennyhuo/KotlinBlogTranslation/original/Kotlin M12 is out!.md

 <p></p>
 {% endraw %}

-The old syntax based on `[...]` is <em>deprecated</em>, so the compiler will issue warnings on your code.
+The old syntax based on `[...]` is *deprecated*, so the compiler will issue warnings on your code.
 To fix these warnings, press Alt+Enter and run a quick fix (individual or for the whole project).
 The aforementioned “Code Cleanup…” action also works for the whole project.
 ### Label Syntax Changed

 Since M12 `@name` is an annotation, but it had a meaning before, i.e. it was a [label](http://kotlinlang.org/docs/reference/returns.html#break-and-continue-labels) .
 We had to find some other syntax for labels, and now they are declared with `@` at the end: